chengkangzai/OODJ-assignemnt/README.md

 Interface for abstraction is also implemented to shows extra knowledge

 ## Prerequisition
-- Java Development Kit 8
+- Java Development Kit 8 or above
-- NetBeans IDE 8.2
+- NetBeans IDE 8.2 or above

 ## Feature